whyvez/auth0-angular/README.md

 });
 ```

-Then, let's erase the profile and the idToken from the cookies on user logout:
+Then, let's erase `profile` and `idToken` from the cookies on user logout:
 ```js
 myApp.controller('LogoutCtrl', function ($scope, $cookies, $location) {
   $cookies.profile = undefined;